Hyaenodonta: Extinction

-In North America, hyaenodonts experienced a terminal decline from the Eocene to Oligocene, with Hyaenodon being the only genus present in North America before going extinct in the Oligocene.
-In Afro-Arabia, hyainailouroids experienced a massive decline with only 5 lineages persisting into the early Oligocene.
-By the late Oligocene, hyaenodontoids went extinct in Europe, with their last occurrence being dating to MP30.
-After a period of diversification, hyainailourids experienced a permanent decline during the early Miocene onwards.
-By the late Miocene, the order was presented by Dissopsalis, Hyainailouros, and Metapterodon, with Dissopsalis, the last hyaenodont, going extinct around 10 Ma.
+In North America, hyaenodonts experienced a terminal decline from the Eocene to Oligocene, with only Hyaenodon persisting into the Oligocene before going extinct around 28 Ma.
+In Afro-Arabia, hyainailouroids experienced a massive decline with only 5 lineages persisting following the Eocene-Oligocene extinction event and several other extinctions.
+Eocene-Oligocene boundary correlated with the decline of hyaenodont diversity in Europe, which saw the extinction of hyainailourines and proviverrines, only one species of Hyaenodon present from the Eocene persisted into the Oligocene.
+Starting from the middle of the Early Oligocene, hyaenodonts saw a terminal decline in diversity, with their last occurrence being dating to MP30.
+After a period of diversification, Afro-Arabian hyaenodonts experienced a permanent decline during the early Miocene onwards.
+By the Late Miocene, the order was represented by Dissopsalis, Hyaenodon, Megistotherium (or Hyainailouros), and Metapterodon.
+The last hyaenodont, Dissopsalis, went extinct around 7.5 Ma.

-The decline and extinction of the hyaenodonts has been debated by experts, with experts arguing that their decline and extinction was due to competition with the carnivorans.
+Many experts argued that the decline and extinction of the hyaenodonts was due to competition with the carnivorans.
 Lang and colleagues found that the evolutionary success of carnivorans compared to hyaenodonts may have been largely influenced by the retention of a basal morphotype throughout their evolutionary history.
 The authors also suggested that carnivorans likely contributed in some way to the extinction of hyaenodonts, with the difference in functional morphology and adaptive potential of their carnassials possibly being a factor.

+Within North America, Friscia and Valkenburgh (2010) argued that carnivorans may have limited the evolution of “creodonts”, resulting with only the large, hypercarnivorous ecomorphs remaining.
+They also note the size increase among carnivorans throughout the Eocene, reaching the body sizes of hyaenodonts during the Oligocene.
+In addition, Serio and colleagues found that North American “creodonts” had a significant degree of morphological differentiation until the middle Eocene, around this time disparity among carnivorans increasing around the same time.
+The authors argue that carnivoran disparity negatively impacted the disparity of creodonts, suggesting carnivorans may have outcompeted hyaenodonts.